 In May of 1945, Pilsen became one of the few Czech cities to be liberated by the American army toward the end of the Second World War.
 Patton Memorial Pilsen is the only museum in the Czech Republic that is dedicated to the journey of the allied forces from the Normandy landings to West Bohemia.
-An array of original artefacts and veterans’ personal items are on display here.
+The museum has been closed since may 31st 2026.
+A new museum is set to be opened in 2027.

 Pobřežní 10